Battle of the Denmark Strait: Prince of Wales alone

 Prince of Wales found herself steering towards the sinking Hood.
 Her commanding officer, Captain Leach, ordered an emergency avoidance turn away from Hoods wreckage.
 This violent change of course disrupted her aim and put her in a position that made it easier for the Germans to target her.
 She resumed her previous course but was now under the concentrated fire of both German ships.
 Prince of Wales was struck four times by Bismarck and three times by Prinz Eugen.
 One shell passed through her upper superstructure, killing or wounding several crewmen in the Compass Platform and Air Defence Platform.
 Pieces of another shell struck her radar office aft, killing the crewmen within.

 A 20.3 cm shell from Prinz Eugen found its way to the propelling charge/round manipulation chamber below the aft 5.25 in gun turrets, and a 38 cm shell from Bismarck hit underwater below the armour belt, penetrating about 13 ft into the ship's hull, about 25 ft below the waterline, but was stopped by the anti-torpedo bulkhead.
 Fortunately for Prince of Wales, neither shell exploded, but she still suffered minor flooding and the loss of some fuel oil.

 The original gunnery plot of HMS Prince of Wales for the battle of the Denmark Strait.
 This shows the ranges and bearings of the 18 salvos fired by Prince of Wales under director fire control between 05:53 and 06:02.
 Three salvos fired by "Y" turret under local control are not shown.
 The track of Bismarck (in red) is a post-battle estimate.

+By this time, serious gunnery malfunctions had caused intermittent problems with the main armament, leading to a 26% reduction in output.
+(Note: Problems in Prince of Wales turrets during her first action against Bismarck, according to her Gunnery Aspects Report: "A" Turret: No. 1 gun failed after the 1st salvo, from a previously known defect.
+No. 2 and No. 4 guns suffered from intermittent safety interlock problems.
+"A" turret suffered from water entering the lower portion of the turret/barbette structure, but there is no indication that this caused any problems other than discomfort for the crew.
+At Salvo 18, when Prince of Wales turned away, three of 'A' turret's guns were in operation.
+"B" Turret: No problems reported.
+At Salvo 18, when Prince of Wales turned away, both of 'B' turrets guns were in operation.
+"Y" Turret No.2 gun had loading problems and missed salvo 14 onwards.
+No.3 gun had problems with safety interlocks causing it to miss salvos 15 to 20.
+At salvo 18, when Prince of Wales turned away, two of "Y" turrets guns were in operation.
+"Y" turrets shell transfer ring jammed at salvo 20, due to a shell sliding out of its tray due to the motion of the ship as Prince of Wales turned.